Best Practices, Agenda Template

 ✍️ Adam says, choose board meeting agenda topics that are relevant to and affect everyone around the table, so that each member feels invigorated, inclusive, and personally appreciated.

-8. Gather Input from Members
+8. Gather input from members

 Sparkle enthusiasm and make sure you are tackling all topics by asking others to share their valuable input into the board meeting agenda.
+You would probably like to send them a thank-you email later after the meeting.

 Do this either at the beginning of the meeting and add any important topics you might have missed to the agenda, or ask members if they have anything to add while you are wrapping each agenda item.